cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/veriy-with-test-data.md

    ![Get started with In-House Pentests](/integrations/Create-test-finding-get-started-with-inhouse-pentests.png "Get started with In-House Pentests")

-   > ️ ℹ You can skip this step if the **In-House Pentest Beta** feature is already enabled for your organization.
+   > ️ ℹ️️ You can skip this step if the **In-House Pentest Beta** feature is already enabled for your organization.

 1. Click on **Enter the Beta** if you want to enable the **In-House Pentest Beta** feature.

    ![Enter In-House Pentests Beta](/integrations/Create-test-finding-enter-inhouse-pentests.png "Enter In-House Pentests Beta")

-   > ️ ℹ You can skip this step if the **In-House Pentest Beta** feature is already enabled for your organization.
+   > ️ ℹ️️ You can skip this step if the **In-House Pentest Beta** feature is already enabled for your organization.

 1. Select the **In-House Pentest** type and asset you want to test, then click on **Continue**.